The Molly National Journalism Prize Submissions

 - Multiple bylines for a single entry are acceptable.

-- All entries will be judged on the basis of either a single piece or a series of up to four related articles or columns.
+- All entries for the MOLLY Investigative Prize will be judged on the basis of either a single piece or a series of up to four related articles; all entries for the Excellence in Political Commentary/Columns will be judged on the basis of a either a single piece or a series up to four related columns.

 - Judges will value work that reflects Molly’s ability to look critically at the issues of the day with compassion and/or humor, tell the stories that need telling, challenge conventional wisdom, and focus upon civil liberties or social justice.